Close Mobile Navigation

 How can men prevent HPV?

-Here are 2 ways men can reduce their risk of getting HPV6:
+Here are 2 ways men can help reduce their risk of getting HPV6:

-Get the HPV vaccine: Vaccination is effective in protecting against warts and cancers caused by HPV.
-While it is ideal to get vaccinated before the first sexual contact, those who have already had sex can still get the vaccine.
+Get the HPV vaccine: Vaccination is effective in protecting against warts and certain cancers caused by HPV.
+While it is ideal to get vaccinated before the first sexual contact, those who have already been sexually active can still get the vaccine.

 Find out more about HPV Vaccination.